-Celia Rees is one of Britain’s foremost writers for teenagers and her titles have enjoyed huge success.
-Witch Child has been has been translated into 25 languages.
-Celia has a degree in History, a strong interest in which is evident… More about Celia Rees
+Celia Rees is one of Britain’s foremost writers for teenagers, and her titles have enjoyed huge success; her novel Witch Child has been translated into 25 languages.
+Celia has a degree in History, a strong interest in which is evident in her brilliantly… More about Celia Rees

 Published by Candlewick May 12, 2009| 288 Pages| 5 x 7-3/4| Young Adult| ISBN 9780763642280